ScottLogic/blog/_posts/2025-12-22-power-of-agentic-loops.md

 I was eager to gain first hand experience in creating agentic loops, but rather that write an HTML parser I wanted to find a different problem to tackle.

-Casting my mind back 10 years ago, to the keynote for React.js Conf, I recall the wonderful Christopher Chedeau (AKA [Vjeux](https://blog.vjeux.com/)) describing how they had created a pure JavaScript implementation of the flexbox layout algorithm for use in React Native.
-His approach, described as 'extreme TDD', was to generate a comprehensive test suite using the browsers layout engine to create the expected values.
+Casting my mind back 10 years ago, to the keynote for React.js Conf, I recall the talented Christopher Chedeau (AKA [Vjeux](https://blog.vjeux.com/)) describing how he had created a pure JavaScript implementation of the flexbox layout algorithm for use in React Native.
+His approach, described as 'extreme TDD', was to generate a comprehensive test suite using the browser's layout engine to create the expected values.
 Using this technique he was able to create a working implementation in two weeks - a feat which [received a round of applause](https://youtu.be/7rDsRXj9-cU?si=vzV7uWujpzSMeIRh&t=1181).

 I decided to repeat this experiment, relying on agents, and agentic loops, as much as possible.
 I made use of GitHub Copilot (in Agent mode) using Claude Sonnet 4.5, giving it permission to execute specific commands, thereby allowing it to run autonomously.

 ## The plan and the seed

 My first step was a simple prompt asking an LLM to build an incremental plan for my layout engine.
 I also asked it to ensure that the first increment was as simple as possible.
-The generated plan started with "Single-line, row-direction, fixed-size items", with 9 further increments.
+The generated plan started with "Single-line, row-direction, fixed-size items" and 9 further increments.

 In order to create an agentic loop you need some sort of seed, a codebase that the agent can execute and evaluate.
-I was confident thTat the first increment is something that the LLM could get right as a one shot implementation, so I prompted as follows:
+I was confident that the first increment is simple enough that the LLM could get it right as a one shot implementation, so I prompted as follows:

 > This module implements flexbox layout.
-It should expose a function that implements the algorithm outlines in plan.md - specifically the 'very simplest first iteration'
+It should expose a function that implements the algorithm outlines in `#file:plan.md` - specifically the 'very simplest first iteration'

 This created a ~10 line layout algorithm and an accompanying test suite that passed first time.
 A good starting point.